-(2) ADOPTION OR REVISION OF A LOCAL LAW PLAN.--No retirement plan or amendment to a retirement plan shall be proposed for adoption unless the proposed plan or amendment contains an actuarial estimate of the costs involved.
-No such proposed plan or proposed plan change shall be adopted without the approval of the municipality, special fire control district, or, where permitted, the Legislature.
-Copies of the proposed plan or proposed plan change and the actuarial impact statement of the proposed plan or proposed plan change shall be furnished to the division prior to the last public hearing thereon.
-Such statement shall also indicate whether the proposed plan or proposed plan change is in compliance with s.
+(3) A retirement plan or amendment to a retirement plan may not be proposed for adoption unless the proposed plan or amendment contains an actuarial estimate of the costs involved.
+Such proposed plan or proposed plan change may not be adopted without the approval of the municipality, special fire control district, or, where required, the Legislature.
+Copies of the proposed plan or proposed plan change and the actuarial impact statement of the proposed plan or proposed plan change shall be furnished to the division before the last public hearing on the proposal is held.
+Such statement must also indicate whether the proposed plan or proposed plan change is in compliance with s.
 14, Art.
 X of the State Constitution and those provisions of part VII of chapter 112 which are not expressly provided in this chapter.

-Notwithstanding any other provision, only those local law plans created by special act of legislation prior to May 23, 1939, shall be deemed to meet the minimum benefits and minimum standards only in this chapter.
+Notwithstanding any other provision, only those local law plans created by special act of legislation before May 27, 1939, are deemed to meet minimum benefits and minimum standards.

-(3) Notwithstanding any other provision, with respect to any supplemental plan municipality:
+(4) Notwithstanding any other provision, with respect to any supplemental plan municipality:

-(a) Section 175.032(3)(a) shall not apply, and a local law plan and a supplemental plan may continue to use their definition of compensation or salary in existence on the effective date of this act.
+(a) A local law plan and a supplemental plan may continue to use their definition of compensation or salary in existence on March 12, 1999.

-(b) Section 175.061(1)(b) shall not apply, and a local law plan and a supplemental plan shall continue to be administered by a board or boards of trustees numbered, constituted, and selected as the board or boards were numbered, constituted, and selected on December 1, 2000.
+(b) Section 175.061(1)(b) does not apply, and a local law plan and a supplemental plan shall continue to be administered by a board or boards of trustees numbered, constituted, and selected as the board or boards were numbered, constituted, and selected on December 1, 2000.